-The ELAA, to be delivered during the 6th edition of the Estoril Conferences, is also an opportunity for the winner, who can present their work to the public of the Estoril Conferences, in which there are notable national and international entities and individuals.
-The winning project will also be shared with the thousands of followers of the Estoril Conferences, through our communication channels.
+To be delivered during the 6th edition of the Estoril Conferences, ELAA is also an opportunity for the winner to present their project to the audience of the Estoril Conferences, comprising of notable national and international entities and individuals.

 Re-food Cascais Center, a not-for-profit social solidarity organization, whose objective is to contribute towards the solution to the problem of food insufficiency of families.
 Entirely constituted by volunteers, Re-food provides food support through the use of local daily food surpluses found in hotel, catering and commercial establishments in the municipality of Cascais, suppressing, in this way, basic food needs, while combating food waste and strengthening community ties.